The CIT is the only tax levied on corporate income. The standard CIT rate is 19%.

 Polish tax residents are subject to tax on their worldwide income.
 Non-residents are taxed only on their Polish-sourced income.
 The tax authorities' right to tax a non-resident is further limited if the non-resident's country of residence concluded a DTT with Poland.
 In this case, the Polish tax authorities are, as a rule, entitled to tax only the portion of the non-resident's income that may be attributed to a PE located in Poland if such income has arisen in Poland for the foreign tax resident.
 Exceptions relate to specific types of income, such as royalties, interest, dividends, and capital gains, which may be in Poland even if no PE exists.

-As of 1 January 2019, exit tax (i.e. taxation of unrealised capital gains in the case of transfer of assets, change of tax residence, or taxpayer's PE outside the territory of Poland) has been introduced.
+Exit tax is a taxation of unrealised capital gains in the case of transfer of assets, change of tax residence, or taxpayer's PE outside the territory of Poland.
 The exit tax rate has been established at 19%.
 The tax base is the surplus of the market value of assets, with respect to which Poland would lose taxing rights, over their tax value.
-Under certain conditions, taxpayers may be able to apply for payment in instalments for a period not exceeding five years.
+Under certain conditions, taxpayers may be able to apply for payment in instalments for a period not exceeding five years..

 There is a separation of income/loss sourced from capital transactions from other income/loss sources.
 Taxpayers have to recognise revenues and costs related to each ‘basket’ separately.
 There is no possibility to set-off income derived from one ‘basket’ with loss borne in the other ‘basket’.
 Income in both baskets is taxed at 19% CIT.
 Apart from share/capital transactions, the capital basket includes royalties, license fees, and similar rights.